deveworld/rocket/README.md

 # Rocket
-A simulation of rocket in Python
+A Python simulation of a rocket.

 ## How to use
 Clone this repository: \